 Trends, trials, and tribulations of what the post-COVID world has in store for organizations

-A year now into the COVID-19 outbreak, it is safe to say that the workplace models we use to know have changed forever.
+It is now safe to say that the workplace models we use to know have changed forever.
 In light of recent medical breakthroughs and the promise of an economic upturn, the opportunities for Managed Service Providers (MSPs) who pivoted to meet their customer’s remote work needs are more prepared for a post-COVID world.
 The pandemic for all its ravages, has been an inflection point for SMBs as they turned to cloud and SaaS solutions for collaboration, communications, security, and efficiencies – all of which is now a requirement for productivity and profitability as the world continues to transform.
 In part one of this two part series, we’ll lay the foundation for what a post-COVID world has in store for partners, as remote work continues to become the norm.